ILP Modulo Theories

 A formula $F$ is $T$-satisfiable or $T$-consistent if $F \wedge T$ is satisfiable in the first-order sense (\ie there is an interpretation that satisfies it).
 A formula $F$ is called $T$-unsatisfiable or $T$-inconsistent if it is not $T$-satisfiable.
 For formulas $F$ and $G$, $F$ $T$-entails $G$ (in symbols $F \models_T G$) if $F \wedge \neg G$ is $T$-inconsistent.

-\begin{definition} Let $\Sigma_\Z$ be a signature that contains constant symbols $\{ 0, \pm 1, \pm 2, \ldots \}$, a binary function symbol $+$, a unary function symbol $-$, and a binary predicate symbol $\leq$.
-The theory of Linear Integer Arithmetic, which we will denote by $\Z$, is the $\Sigma_\Z$-theory defined by the set of closed $\Sigma_\Z$-formulas that are true in the standard model (an interpretation whose domain is $\mathbb{Z}$, in which the symbols in $\Sigma_\Z$ are interpreted according to their standard meaning over $\mathbb{Z}$). \end{definition}
+\begin{definition} Let \SigmaZ{} be a signature that contains the constant symbols $\{ 0,$ $\pm 1,$ $\pm 2,$ $\ldots \}$, a binary function symbol $+$, a unary function symbol $-$, and a binary predicate symbol $\leq$.
+The theory of Linear Integer Arithmetic, which we will denote by $\Z$, is the \SigmaZ{}-theory defined by the set of closed \SigmaZ{}-formulas that are true in the standard model (an interpretation whose domain is $\mathbb{Z}$, in which the symbols in \SigmaZ{} are interpreted according to their standard meaning over \Z{}). \end{definition}

-We will use relation symbols like $<$ that do not appear in $\Sigma_\Z$, and also multiplication by a constant (which is to be interpreted as repeated addition); these are only syntactic shorthands.
-We will frequently view an integer assignment $A$ as the set of formulas $\set{v = A(v)}{v \in \mathcal{V}}$, where $A(v)$ is viewed as a $\Sigma_\Z$ term.
+We will use relation symbols like $<$ that do not appear in \SigmaZ{}, and also multiplication by a constant (which is to be interpreted as repeated addition); these are only syntactic shorthands.
+We will frequently view an integer assignment $A$ as the set of formulas $\set{v = A(v)}{v \in \mathcal{V}}$, where $A(v)$ is viewed as a \SigmaZ{}-term.
 An integer assignment $A$ viewed as a set of formulas is always $\Z$-consistent.
 If $A$ is an integer assignment and $A$ satisfies an integer linear formula $C$, it is also the case that $A \modelsz C$.
 If $A$ is an integer assignment, $T$ is a theory and $F$ is a formula, we will say that $A$ is a $T$-model of $F$ if $A$ is $T$-consistent and $A \modelszt F$.
+Note that a $T$-model is not a first-order model.

+\comment{Whenever convenient, we will be viewing first-order models as integer assignments; this is possible, because for every first-order model $M$ of \Z{} and for every variable symbol $v$, there is a unique integer constant $c$ such that $M \models v = c$.}

 A \emph{$\Sigma$-interface atom} is a $\Sigma$-atomic formula (\ie the application of a predicate symbol or equality), possibly annotated with a variable symbol, \eg $(x=y)^v$.
-The meaning of the annotation is that the atomic formula has to hold iff the (integer) value of $v$ is greater than $0$; for our example we have $x=y \Leftrightarrow v>0$.
+The meaning of a $\Sigma$-interface atom with no annotation remains the same.
+An annotated $\Sigma$-interface atom $\phi^v$ denotes $\phi \Leftrightarrow v > 0$.
+A set of $\Sigma$-interface atoms will often be used to denote their conjunction. \comment{We will assume that for every interface atom of the form $x = y$ or $(x = y)^v$ where $x$, $y$, and $v$ are variable symbols, at most one of $x$ and $y$ appears in integer linear constraints; the opposite would defy the purpose of interface atoms.}